GraniteGobbler/digital-electronics-1/labs/project_UART/README.md

 ## Description and explanation

 Our project handles the reception and transmission of any data stream using two communication wires.
-The data stream needs to contain a
+The data stream must contain a
-**start bit, 8 data bits** and, if desired, a **parity bit**. <br>
+**start bit, 8 data bits, stop bit** and, if desired, a **parity bit**. <br>

-The communication can also be made using one Nexys A7-50T board and a PC via the PuTTY client. <br>
+The communication can also be made using one Nexys A7-50T board **and** a PC via the PuTTY client. <br> At first, we wanted to use a keyboard as an input method for the transmitter, but we settled on using a static method with an option of utilising the PuTTY console as an alternative. <br>

 <!-- <p align="center">
   <img src="images/nexys-a7-top-600.png" />